davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 categories: Everything
 ---

-.

 # 0. Goals

 The goal of this minibook is to teach a software engineer how to build a production-grade semi-automated natual language bot.
 The objectives of this framework are to:

-1. produce highly accurate responses (~95% accuracy on most of my datasets from companies)
+1. produce highly accurate responses (~95% accuracy on most of my datasets from clients)
-2. not be language-specific (ie. English, French, Japanese, etc)
+2. be as non-language-specific as possible (ie. English, French, Chinese, etc)
 3. improve automatic response rate over time with more data
 4. be flexible to a large variety of domains and dataset sizes
 5. create highly interpretable models
+6. strongly prefer existing open source components and cloud services to our own implementations (full impementation is <600 lines of code, mostly consisting of service wrappers)

 I include code for all of the components you'll need to create a basic bot.
-You can pick and choose which ones to use for your specific task.
+You can pick and choose what you need for your specific task.

-I assume basic knowledge of services and high-level machine learning concepts (ie. training sets, model features).
+I assume basic knowledge of services and high-level machine learning concepts (ie. training vs test sets, sparse vs dense feature vectors).
 You won't need to know any of the math behind the machine learning models.
 There is no math in this tutorial.
 Only code and concepts.

+In the course of my work for clients over the past year, I've tested a considerable variety of frameworks for operating bots and libraries for filling bot components.
+Part of my objective in writing this is to save other people the time it took me to weed through the noise.
+The resulting system is very simple but surprisingly effective.

 # I. Understanding the Problem and Data